yaseenkady/tree.pro/tree/5_vessel/5_hypertension/hypertension.md

 # .

-3% of cases are due to hypothyroidism.

-10% of cases are secondary due to kidney and or kidey ovascular disease.
+Blood pressure persistently greater than 130 80.

-90% of cases are primary due to increased cardiac output and or total peripheral resistance.
+90% of cases are from increased cardiac output and or peripheral resistance.

-Persistently more than 130/80mmHg.

 # <

+Hypothyroidism; 3%

+Kidney disease; 10%

 Middle aged